doidio/newton-clips/README.md

 > Clips from [newton-physics](https://github.com/newton-physics/newton) simulation to Unreal Engine 5 runtime

 - exchange the simulation data with [NewtonClips](https://github.com/doidio/NewtonClips), a twin UE5 plugin
-- replace renderers in `newton-physics` and convert simulation data
+- replace viewers in `newton-physics` and convert simulation data
 - support `newton-physics` examples with the least code change

 ## Install